SachinJay/IDSHW2/report.md

 I know that the time I use my computer is a very discriminative feature since I only really use it within certain regular hours.
-So I kept the TimeGenerated event attribute and made converted it into two numbers.
+So I kept the TimeGenerated event attribute and converted it into two numbers.
 See the references for the resouce I used to do this.
 I broke the TimeGenerated attribute up into the day an event was generated and the hour.